Code-Institute-Submissions/msp-2-marvel-lookup/README.md

 This website was made to demonstrate the possibilities that data, retrieved using an API, can bring in enhancing content.
 Being a life-long Marvel fan, I decided to do this using Marvel's API, and allow people to search characters, and then present:
-- Comics the character appeared in in 2018
+- Comics the character appeared in
-- Series the character appeared in in 2018
+- Series the character appeared in
 - Events they appeared in
 - If available, a character description
 - A link to the character's bio-page at marvel.comics
-- See images for other characters that were in series and events alongside them

 ### What does it do?

 Searching and submitting a character's name will connect to the Marvel API to get the basic information for the character.
 Once returned, additional information is automatically gathered using follow-up calls:
-- Comics covers for the year 2018 for the character
+- Comics covers for the character, sorted from new to old, in a first page of a total X
-- Series for the year 2018, linking back to their marvel.com counterpart
+- Series, linking back to their marvel.com counterpart, with an image and if available, description
 - An overview of all events the character took part in, providing a description and link back to marvel.com

-Once this additional information is gathered and processed, for each series and event found, the other characters that were part of those are sought, and images for them are shown along the series and events they belong to.
+Once this additional information is gathered and processed, each section will allow paging, which will get the next set of data in that section.
+Different sections retrieve different amounts of data, in order to limit the time taken.

 ### How does it work